-The signature sender 'Exceptions' functionality allows you to define which users, within your organisation, will not use a particular signature on their company emails.
-For example, members of the ‘Sales team’ group within your organisation use a particular signature on their emails; but you want members of the 'Cancellation and Rebooking' group (which are also members of the ‘Sales team’ group) to not use the same signature as the Sales team on their emails.
+The signature sender 'Exceptions' functionality allows you to define which users, within your organization, will not use a particular signature on their company emails.
+For example, members of the ‘Sales team’ group within your organization use a particular signature on their emails; but you want members of the 'Cancellation and Rebooking' group (which are also members of the ‘Sales team’ group) to not use the same signature as the Sales team on their emails.
 You want the 'Cancellation and Rebooking' team to use the generic company signature on their emails.

 However confusing the above scenario may sound, the Exceptions tab allows you to exclude individual users or groups from using a particular signature on their emails.

 This topic describes the steps to define sender exceptions for the 'selected signature'.